solominh/google-sheet-translation-sync/README.md

 ### sort

+- Sort server translations
 - Sort by key
-- Move rows that have non-empty note or to the bottom
+- Move rows that have non-empty note to the bottom
-- Move rows that have empty or `__NOT_TRANSLATED__` to the bottom
+- Move rows that have empty or `__NOT_TRANSLATED__` language value to the bottom

 ```bash
 translation-sync sort --config ./custom-path/translation-sync.config.js